golang/glog/README.md

 The comment from `glog.go` introduces the ideas:

 Package _glog_ implements logging analogous to the Google-internal C++ INFO/ERROR/V setup.
 It provides the functions Info, Warning, Error, Fatal, plus formatting variants such as Infof.
-It also provides V-style loggingcontrolled by the `-v` and `-vmodule=file=2` flags.
+It also provides V-style loggingcontrolled by the `-vlevel` and `-vmodule=file=2` flags.

 Basic examples: